Tara (given name)

-The name is popular in Ireland, the United States and Australia

-It is also a common name in parts of South Asia.

-In Ireland, it is derived from The Hill of Tara which is an archaeological site located near the River Boyne in County Meath, and which according to tradition, was the seat of the High King of Ireland.
+In Ireland, it is derived from The Hill of Tara, an archaeological site located near the River Boyne in County Meath, which according to tradition was the seat of the High King of Ireland.
 The name was popular in the United States during the 1970s, probably due to Tara being the name of the O'Hara's plantation in the 1939 film Gone with the Wind, and the characters Tara King in the 1960s British television series The Avengers and Tara Martin on the American soap opera All My Children in the early 1970s.
-In Ireland, from 2000–2005 it ranked between the 30th and 40th most popular girl's name.
+In Ireland, from 2000 to 2005 it ranked between the 30th and 40th most popular girl's name.

-Tara is also linked to the biblical name Terah and is popular in both Christianity and Judaism.

-In South Asia, such as India and Nepal, Tara is a word originating from Sanskrit, meaning star, and it symbolizes the light of the soul.
-Tara is also used as a male or female name for Sikhs.
+In South Asian countries, such as India and Nepal, Tara derives from a Sanskrit word meaning "star'" and symbolizes the light of the soul.
+It is often considered a female name due to its connection to several goddesses; for instance, the female Buddha and the Hindu goddess.

+The name is popular in India, Ireland, the United States, Iran and Australia.

-Since 1968 the name Tara is accepted as being a female name in Western societies, although there have been men who carried the name (such as Tara Browne).
-It is also often considered a female name in Asia, due to its connection to several goddesses.
-For instance, Tara is a female Buddha in Buddhism and Tara is also a goddess in Hinduism.
+The name Tara is accepted as being a female name in Western societies, although there have been men, such as Tara Browne, who carried the name.